mattrussell2/gradescope-autograder/README.md

 # Autograding Framework
 ## Introduction
 The autograding framework is designed to have you writing and deploying tests as quickly as possible.
-In general tests will be a
-set of `.cpp` files.
-Each one will be compiled and run with the student's submission code, and the output of the test will be `diff`'d against a reference implementation that you provide.
-Alternatively, a set of `.stdin` files can be run on a single executable.
-`Valgrind` can be run on tests, `stderr` can be `diff`'d.
-The framework depends on a `testset.toml` file for the configuration.
+There are two primary forms of assignment that this autograder supports:
+* Tests which are a set of `.cpp` files, each with `main()`.
+* Tests which test a student's executable program.
+In either case, you can send a file to `stdin` for a test; `stdout` and `stderr` will be `diff`'d automatically against the output of a reference implementation.
+Output can be canonicalized before `diff`, and `valgrind` can be run on the programs as well.
+More details will follow.

 ## testset.toml configuration file
-`testset.toml` will be configured as follows:
+The framework depends on a `testset.toml` file (https://toml.io/en/) to specify the testing configuration. `testset.toml` will be configured as follows:
 ```
 [common]
 # common test options will go here